Marymount Secondary School

-Marymount Secondary School (Abbreviation: MSS; Chinese: 瑪利曼中學; Demonym: Marymountian) is an all-girls Roman Catholic secondary school located in Happy Valley, Hong Kong Island, Hong Kong.
+Marymount Secondary School (Abbreviation: MSS; Chinese: 瑪利曼中學; Demonym: Marymountian) is an all-girls Roman Catholic secondary school located on Blue Pool Road in Happy Valley, Hong Kong Island, Hong Kong.
 The medium of instruction is English.
 It is associated with a primary school, Marymount Primary School.

 History

 The school, originally known as Holy Spirit School, was founded by the Maryknoll Sisters, an American religious order, on 10 January 1927 in Hong Kong.
 Back then, the school was on Robinson Road in Central Mid-levels.
 There were only 8 classes of students sharing four tiny classrooms.
 In the 1930s, the school moved to a slightly larger building in Caine Road.
 There were seven classrooms, but conditions were still cramped by today's standards.
 By 1941, the school was offering a complete course leading to matriculation, and so was one of only a small handful of schools at that time which prepared girls for university.

 In 1941, Japanese forces invaded and occupied Hong Kong.
 The school was closed until 1948.
 When the school reopened, Hong Kong was facing a new challenge as many thousands of immigrants were pouring across the border to escape the civil war in China.
 In response, Marymount offered places to as many girls as it could.

 As the school continued to expand, a new building with better facilities became necessary.
 In October 1957, the school moved to its present location on the wooded slopes near the top of Blue Pool Road, overlooking Happy Valley.
 At the same time, it was renamed Maryknoll Sisters' School.
 Initially, the building housed both Secondary and Primary Sections, but in 1961 the Primary School was relocated to the premises at Tai Hang Road, directly above the secondary school.
 During the school year 1978–79, the Maryknoll Sisters handed over the sponsorship of the school to the Columban Sisters.